|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Offered by the Film and Media Arts Department, the Los Angeles Summer Internship & Study Program is open to all Temple University students on both the upper-level undergraduate (63 credit hours completed) and graduate levels who have an interest in working within the Hollywood entertainment industry.
 This eight-credit program runs from late May through July.
 It includes an on-site internship and six weeks of concurrent coursework.

-The School of Communications and Theater program in London is for undergraduate students.
+The School of Communications and Theater offers a program in London for undergraduate students.
 Students spend the fall semester in London studying British theater and media with an international faculty.

 Summer seminars in London are also an important feature of the School's special programs.
 Realizing the inestimable value of direct contact with professionals and other experts, the School of Communications and Theater offers an annual seminar on British mass media.
 These seminars are offered for graduate and undergraduate credit and can be an integral part of a student's coursework.

 The seminars, like the fall semester program, are open to qualified students from other universities and colleges and to others who choose to continue their education in a less formal manner than in a prescribed program of study.

 See International Studies for more information about Study Abroad options.
 Current information on the London program is available from the Office of the Dean, (215) 204-1961.